 Italian student racially abused by children in Derry

-An Italian student living in Londonderry says his partner was forced to leave her home because of racial abuse
+An Italian student living in Londonderry says his partner was forced to leave her home after he was racially abused.

-The man says the abuse included stone and egg throwing at her Galliagh home.
+The man says the abuse included stone and egg throwing at her Rosnagalliagh home

 The student, who doesn't want to be named, says his partner is "heartbroken" leaving her home after nine years.

-He says he is consumed with guilt because he feels responsible for her being targeted.
+And he says he is consumed with guilt about his partner being targeted.

 "At that stage I called the police which was very upsetting for my girlfriend, i called them but they can't really do anything but go and talk to people and try and make them think they can do better."